 While the costs for individual political subdivision plans are difficult to model due to each plan being separately rated, below we have shown estimated costs associated with SPORS, VaLORS, and political subdivisions in aggregate assuming that the provisions of the bill would create an increased incentive to take an in-service distribution and return to work.
-Determining the anticipated demand is difficult due to not knowing the number of SSO and SRO positions (current or new) that will be filled by retired law-enforcement officers in addition to the positions made available through grant funding.
-For illustrative purposes, we have modeled the impacts of a 5% and 10% increase in assumed retirements for sworn law-enforcement officers due to the proposed changes in plan provisions.
+Determining the anticipated demand is difficult due to not knowing the number of SSO positions (current or new) that will be filled by retired law-enforcement officers in addition to the positions made available through grant funding.
+For illustrative purposes, we have modeled the impact of a 1% increase in assumed retirements for sworn law-enforcement officers due to the proposed changes in plan provisions.
 To the extent actual experience varies from that assumed, the costs will vary from the estimates provided herein.